openframebox/goevent/example/redis/README.md

 # GoEvent Redis Example

-This example demonstrates distributed event handling using the Redis driver.
+This example demonstrates distributed event handling using the Redis driver, including **cross-service communication** support.

+## Key Features Demonstrated

+1. **Distributed Events**: Events published by one process are received by listeners in other processes
+2. **Cross-Service Compatible**: Uses `event.Name()` as registry key, enabling different services (different codebases) to communicate
+3. **Type-Safe Deserialization**: Events are automatically deserialized to the correct Go types
+4. **Async Listeners**: EmailSender runs asynchronously

 ## Prerequisites